anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 - CloudTrail: Track API calls made by users within account
 - AWS Security Hub: gather security findings from multiple AWS accounts
 - Amazon Detective: find the root cause of security issues or suspicious activities
+  - Amazon Detective makes it easy to analyze, investigate, and quickly identify the root cause of potential security issues or suspicious activities.
 - AWS Abuse: Report AWS resources used for abusive or illegal purposes
 - Root user privileges:
   - Change account settings